Jennie-igans/alx-system_engineering-devops/0x00-shell_basics/README.md

-creates magic file that can be detected
+creates a magic file that is detected